enclar/an-autumn-harvest/README.md

-# An Autumn Harvest - A Puzzle-Bobble Inspired Game
+# An Autumn Harvest - Inspired by Puzzle Bobble

 ## About The Game
 ### History and Significance